Tropical Atlantic staying busy as October winds down

 One such tropical wave moved off the coast of Africa several days ago and was approaching the waters to the northeast of South America.
 This zone has been a trouble spot and source of tropical development on a few occasions this year.
 Julia, Ian and Bonnie all originated in this part of the Atlantic.

-As the new disturbance moves into the Caribbean, there are two options for its future track.
+As the new disturbance moves into the Caribbean late this week, there are two options for its future track.

 One potential outcome is for the tropical wave to remain weak and poorly organized.